4d/docs/website/translated_docs/es/ORDA/quickTour.md

 TRACE
 ```

-Execute the method -- it simply calls the debugger window.
+Ejecute el método -- simplemente llama la ventana del depurador.
 In the Expression area, double-click to insert an expression and enter `ds`.
 Devuelve el objeto del datastore.
 Deploy the object, you can see that tables and fields are automatically exposed by ORDA as properties of the `ds` object:

 ![](assets/en/ORDA/debug1.png)